Skip to content

 Where to Take the Test

 The motorcycle permit test is taken at any Utah Driver License Division (DLD) office.
 Walk-ins are generally accepted at testing locations.
-The written test is available in English, Spanish.
+The written test is available in English, Arabic, Dari.

 Gear and Equipment Requirements